Shadow Wars and Black Ops

 Abdullah Najjar 0:00

 Alright, so in this conversation, I'm going to be talking to Rick Prado.
 Rick is a paramilitary counterterrorism and special clandestine Operations Specialist with a focus on international training operations and programs.
-He spent 24 years at the Central Intelligence Agency where he's where he served as an operations officer in six overseas posts, Rick recently published a memoir, described in his website as a memoir by the highest ranking covert warrior to lift the veil of secrecy and offer a glimpse into the shadow wars that America has fought since the Vietnam era.
+He spent 24 years at the Central Intelligence Agency where he's where he served as an operations officer in six overseas posts.
+Rick recently published a memoir, described in his website as a memoir by the highest ranking covert warrior to lift the veil of secrecy and offer a glimpse into the shadow wars that America has fought since the Vietnam era.
 This conversation explored many areas, and we delved into a variety of topics together.
 So without further ado, here's my conversation with Rick Prado.
 All right, I believe we just started recording.
-Mr. Prado, I'd like to welcome you to the east wing.
+Mr. Prado, I'd like to welcome you to The East Wing.
 Thank you for joining me.

 Ric Prado 1:03

 My pleasure.
-Thank you for having me absolutely.
+Thank you for having me.

 Abdullah Najjar 1:04